rashidrafeek/ase/doc/ase/phasediagram/phasediagram.rst

 .. autofunction:: solvated

-We add two solids and one more dissolved molecule to the references, convert them to a dictionary and create a :class:`Pourbaix` object using the class default arguments:
+We add two solids and one more dissolved molecule to the references, convert them to a dictionary and create a :class:`~ase.pourbaix.Pourbaix` object using the class default arguments:

 >>> refs += [('Zn', 0.0), ('ZnO', -3.323), ('ZnO2(aq)', -2.921)]
 >>> pb = Pourbaix('ZnO', dict(refs))